Welcome, Guest. Please login or register.

 Wow what a way to make your point!

 I struggle with tittles.
-Make them dramatic to the eye or make them using good search rich words in google.
+Make them dramatic to the eye or make them using good replacement rich words in google.
 There doesn't seem to be happy medium or is there?

 Zendotstudio